 Pill imprint W 736 has been identified as Metoprolol succinate extended release 100 mg.

-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; mitral valve prolapse; left ventricular dysfunction (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina pectoris prophylaxis; heart attack; angina (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Metoprolol Succinate ER 100 mg is not subject to the Controlled Substances Act.
+Metoprolol Succinate ER 100 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - 100 mg

 - Drug Class:

 - C - Risk cannot be ruled out

 - CSA Schedule:

 - microcrystalline cellulose